-(ii) AASB 9 Financial Instruments and AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 (effective from 1 January 2013)
+(i) AASB 9 Financial Instruments and AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 (effective from 1 January 2013)

 AASB 9 Financial Instruments addresses the classification and measurement of financial assets.
 The standard is not applicable until 1 January 2013 but is available for early adoption.
 AASB 9 only permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not traded.
 Fair value gains and losses on available-for-sale debt investments, for example, will therefore have to be recognised directly in the statement of comprehensive income.
 The Scheme has not yet decided when to adopt AASB 9.
 However, management does not expect this will have a significant impact on the Scheme's financial statements as the Scheme does not hold any available-for-sale investments.